pawelkolenda/pso-algorithms-comparison/README.md

-# Particle Swarm Optimization (PSO) Algorithms Comparison
+# Analysis of Acceleration Coefficients in Particle Swarm Optimization

-This project implements and compares different variants of Particle Swarm Optimization (PSO) algorithms for solving optimization problems.
-The project evaluates various PSO modifications including different neighborhood topologies and selection mechanisms.
+## Abstract

+The purpose of this master thesis was to analyze and evaluate the effectiveness of various acceleration coefficients used in particle swarm optimization (PSO) methods.
+An original group of speed coefficients has been proposed, based on a solution that assumes a change in the coefficient values over time.
+It was extended by the momentary and cyclical knocking out of particles from their current positions in the initial and final stages of the algorithm run.
+The purpose of this modification is to minimize the effect of premature convergence.
+A console research application was created to conduct research on the quality of coefficients and to generate results.
+To provide as many results as possible, eight model test functions, five PSO methods, and six groups of coefficients were used.
+More than two hundred experiments were carried out to show the broadest spectrum of the quality of the proposed coefficients.

+**Keywords:** particle swarm optimization, PSO, efficiency, coefficients, velocity

 ## Project Description

-The project implements several PSO variants:
+This research project implements and compares different variants of Particle Swarm Optimization (PSO) algorithms with a focus on analyzing various acceleration coefficients.
+The project evaluates the effectiveness of different coefficient configurations across multiple PSO modifications:

 - Classic PSO
 - PSO with Ring Topology
 - PSO with Spatial Neighborhood
 - PSO with Star Topology
 - PSO with Selection Mechanism

+The research includes six different groups of acceleration coefficients, with special attention to time-varying coefficients and mechanisms to prevent premature convergence.

-Each algorithm is tested on multiple benchmark functions:
+Each algorithm configuration is tested on eight benchmark functions:
 - Sphere Function
 - F2 Function
 - Rosenbrock Function